In Part 1 of this series of posts, we trained a Mixture Density Network to capture a heteroscedastic conditional probability distribution.

 (num_rows, num_samples) |

-This way, we can index the right mu
+This way, we can index the right mu and sigma for all samples simultaneously.

 All the indexing doesn’t come for free, and in fact the speed difference to the previous (looped)